You might know the world famous site of Stonehenge, but prehistoric monuments and sites can be found all over England.

 2. Elderbush Cave, Peak District, Staffordshire

-Caves and rock shelters provide some of the earliest evidence of human activity in the period from about 400,000 to 10,000 years ago as well as continued use through to the more recent periods.
+Caves and rock shelters provide some of the earliest evidence of human activity from about 400,000 to 10,000 years ago and continued use through to the more recent periods.

 The interiors sometimes served as special areas.
-Throughout history caves have been used for vital landmarks in the lifespan of humans.
+Throughout history, caves have been used as vital landmarks in the lifespan of humans.
 They were used for shelter, burials and religious events.

 3. Duddo Stone Circle, Duddo, Northumberland

 Duddo Stone Circle, dating from around the Neolithic/Bronze Age, is also known as ‘Duddo Five Stones’ although an excavation in the 19th century revealed one stone is missing.

 Made out of soft local sandstone with long vertical grooves from wind exposure, the grooves are said to create a musical sound when the wind blows through giving it its other nickname of ‘The Singing Stones.’